NVIDIA/cuda-quantum/docs/sphinx/using/python.rst

-The Variational Quantum Eigensolver (VQE) algorithm, originally proposed in `this publication <https://arxiv.org/abs/1304.3061>`__, is a hybrid algiorthm that can make use of both quantum and classical resources.
+The Variational Quantum Eigensolver (VQE) algorithm, originally proposed in `this publication <https://arxiv.org/abs/1304.3061>`__, is a hybrid algorithm that can make use of both quantum and classical resources.

 Let's take a look at how we can use CUDA Quantum's built-in `vqe` module to run our own custom VQE routines!
 Given a parameterized quantum kernel, a system spin Hamiltonian, and one of CUDA Quantum's optimizers,